 What is the main staple in Portuguese cuisine?
 “Bacalhau”, of course.
-Cod fish is very important in this country, historically, economically and culturally, being showcased in many museums, fairs and, obviously, in the thousands of recipes in which cod is the star ingredient.
-It is said that there is a recipe for each day of the year but, quite honestly, that might be cutting it short.
+Cod fish is very important in Portugal, historically, economically and culturally, being showcased in many museums, fairs and, obviously, in the thousands of recipes in which cod is the star ingredient.
+It is said that there is a recipe for each day of the year but, to be honest, that might be cutting it short.

 With olive oil, onions, potatoes, bell peppers and any other ingredient you can think of, any Portuguese cod dish will always be divine.